ysyk2021/the-promotable-employee-techniques-for-building-skills-for-career-growth/src/chapter-10-1.md

-# Techniques For Navigating Setbacks And Challenges During Career Growth

 In every career journey, setbacks and challenges are inevitable.
 However, how you navigate and overcome these obstacles can greatly impact your growth and promotability.
 This chapter will explore various techniques and strategies to help you effectively navigate setbacks and challenges during your career growth.